Rackover/TrackMasters.Wiki/home/create-trackparts.md

 :::warning
 As of now (TrackMasters 1.38), custom track elements can **only be cosmetic**.
 That means that despite being placeable on a track, they cannot be made part of the actual path the player has to follow from start to finish to make a full lap.
 The navigation system will ignore them entirely.
-This limitation is due to the complexity of making track elements
+This limitation is due to the complexity of making track elements navigatable by the game, that makes it hard or impossible to predict how a track is going to behave without the in-engine developing tools.
+In the future, this limitation may be removed and a tool may be introduced to make including navigatable track elements in a modpack possible.
 :::